 Depending on your own assessment of which PCI DSS requirements you must comply with, you will have a varying level of work to complete.
-For the latest version of PCI DSS, 4.0 release in March 2022, there are a universal set of requirements that will apply to all website accepting payment online.
+For the latest version of PCI DSS, v4.0 released in March 2022, there are a universal set of requirements that will apply to all websites accepting payment online.

 These requirements are specifically aimed at tackling the growing threat of Magecart and similar attacks which have cost organisations millions of dollars in fines from privacy regulators alone.